1wheel/roadtolarissa/source/_posts/2014-12-24-convex-hulls.markdown

 While this approach initially looks like it could have a worst case runtime of `O(n²)` - for every point we could end up iterating over the whole `topPoints` array - each point can only be removed the `topPoints` array once.
 Asymptotically, most of the execution time will be spent sorting the array, making the algorithm `n log n`.

 Depending on the number of points on the convex hull, this runtime can be  further improved.
 [Jarvis' march](http://en.wikipedia.org/wiki/Gift_wrapping_algorithm) moves along the convex hull by checking all of the points to find the largest angle formed by the two last points on the hull and one of the other points.
-Below, larger angles are purple and small angle blues.
+Below, larger angles are purple and small angle are green.

 <div id='hn' style='width: 100%'></div>
 ```javascript